Landscape of Ancient Greece, by Pierre Henri de Valenciennes

 We are all capable of happiness and living well, both philosophies agree: we just have false beliefs about what will make us happy.
 Philosophy can act as a healing balm to undermine our false beliefs about the world and thus rid us of pain and anxiety, and ultimately empower us to live happy lives with untroubled minds.

-While Epicureans have the fourfold cure (which summarizes the first four aphorisms of Epicurus’s Principal Doctrines), one of the most crucial therapeutic devices in Stoicism for helping us live happy lives is the so-called dichotomy of control.
+While Epicureans have the fourfold cure (which summarizes the first four aphorisms of Epicurus’s Principal Doctrines), two of the most crucial therapeutic devices in Stoicism for helping us live happy lives are the so-called dichotomy of control, as well as how the Stoics approach emotions.

 Learn more about Stoicism

-You can learn exactly what the dichotomy of control entails — as well as additional Stoic advice for mastering our emotions, dealing with adversity, living up to the four cardinal virtues, and facing up to death (as Seneca advises in his essay, On the Shortness of Life) — in our new course, Philosophies for Living: The Ultimate Guide to Enriching Your Personal Philosophy.
+If you’re interested in learning more about exactly what the dichotomy of control entails — as well as additional Stoic advice for mastering our emotions, dealing with adversity, living up to the four cardinal virtues, and facing up to death (as Seneca advises in his essay, On the Shortness of Life) — you might like our new course, How to Live a Good Life (According to 7 of the World’s Wisest Philosophies), which compares the wisdom of Stoicism to 6 rival philosophical approaches to life.

 Philosophy Break